pkdone/practical-mongodb-aggregations-book/src/examples/array-manipulations/array-element-grouping.md

 ## Aggregation Pipeline

-You first need to define the following two array element grouping functions, one to count grouped occurrences, the other to sum values of a field occurring in each set of grouped elements, ready for you to use in a pipeline:
+You first need to define the following two array element grouping functions ready for you to use in a pipeline (one to perform group "counting" and the other to perform group "summing"):

 ```javascript
 // Macro function to generate a complex expression to group an array field's